First National Bank (New Roads, Louisiana)

 The First National Bank in New Roads, Louisiana is a two-story Classical Revival-style brick building.
 It was built in 1909 as the new headquarters building of the First National Bank of New Roads, which had been opened in 1905.
-It cost $7,200 to build and is the only highly styled building in New Roads.
+It costs $7,200 to build and is the only highly styled building in New Roads.

 The bank failed in 1912 and the building was occupied by the Bank of New Roads, a competitor.
-It was used as a jewelry store during 1928 to 1998.
-Starting in 1934, jeweler Oscar Hebert allowed a rear first floor room to serve as a community library.
+It was used as a jewelry store from 1928 to 1998.
+Starting in 1934, jeweler Oscar Hebert allowed a rear first-floor room to serve as a community library.